 168 Several water intake pipes extend into the river off Cap Saint-Michel.
 The extremities of these pipes lie close east of the main shipping channel.
 Mariners should not anchor in the vicinity of these pipelines.
+A submerged crib with a depth of 4.5 metres lies 0.3 miles NE of Cap Saint-Michel, at the end of a submarine pipeline.

-169 A MCTS calling-in-point is situated close NE of Cap Saint-Michel.
+169 AMCTS calling-in-point is situated close NE of Cap Saint-Michel.